salama4ai/mkd-ahmed-ds/README.md

 8. Do you think you have a better idea to handle the whole process?
 Write a summary about the alternative approach.

 SET B:
 Problem:
-We have a sets of rules for a specific game.
-Based on the rules, we will need to implement a system to predict the optimal next move of a player.

-Use this as reference of the rules: https://gamerules.com/rules/7-wonders-duel/

-Make some different scenerios to test the system you built.

-SET C:
-Problem:
 Given these rules: